100 Soft Skills Assessment and Interview Questions

 The best companies are built on strong soft skills as well as hard skills, with a workforce of strong communicators, leaders, and problem-solvers.

-A recent study found that 61% of professionals think soft skills are just as important as technical skills, or even more important than them.
-Redesigning organizations around highly-empowered soft-skilled teams were rated the top trend in a Deloitte Human Capital Survey, with McKinsey noting that the percentage of companies addressing empathy and interpersonal skills doubled in 2020 alone.
+A recent study found that 61% of professionals think soft skills are just as important as technical skills or even more important than them.
+Redesigning organizations around highly empowered soft-skilled teams was rated the top trend in a Deloitte Human Capital Survey, with McKinsey noting that the percentage of companies addressing empathy and interpersonal skills doubled in 2020 alone.

 Why is communication or attention to detail such a big deal, though?
-The soft skills of your employees have a big impact on your performance as a company.
-Having a team of flexible, motivated, well-organized workers able to get on with each other will help raise productivity levels.
+Your employees’ soft skills have a big impact on your company’s performance.
+Having a team of flexible, motivated, well-organized workers who can get along will help raise productivity levels.

 If your employees have good soft skills, they will work better as a team.
 It will also be easier to develop a strong and positive company culture and build a diverse workforce.
 This, in turn, will help lower staff turnover levels.